Alicante Tram: 4L

-4L ran from Porta del Mar to Sangueta.
-The section is now replaced by the longer L5 that additionally runs through the shared L4 loop though the Playa de San Juan.
-4L was previously an extension of the old L1 built to facilitate passengers to the core of the city but due to the diversion of all lines through the urban tunnel to Luceros, the tracks were connected to the new diversions and established as 4L (Puerta del Mar - Sangueta | Lanzadera Puerta del Mar), later closing in 2013 but reopening as a part of the then new L5.
+4L ran from Puerta/Porta del Mar to Sangueta.
+The section is now replaced by the longer L5 that additionally runs through the shared L4 loop though the Playa de San Juan (Platja de Sant Joan).
+4L was previously an extension of the old L1 built to facilitate passengers to the core of the city but due to the diversion of all lines through the urban tunnel to Luceros, the tracks were connected to the new diversions and established as 4L (Puerta/Porta del Mar - Sangueta | Lanzadera Puerta del Mar / Llançadora Porta del Mar), later closing in 2013 but reopening as a part of the then new L5.

 L5

-L5 starts at Porta del Mar to Sangueta, then following the L4 loop in Playa de San Juan district.
-It was opened in 2019, using former alignment from Porta del Mar and Sangueta that was used prior to the opening of the city centre tunnel to Luceros.
+L5 starts at Puerta/Porta del Mar to Sangueta, then following the L4 loop in Playa de San Juan (Platja de Sant Joan) district.
+It was opened in 2019, using former alignment from Puerta/Porta del Mar and Sangueta that was used prior to the opening of the city centre tunnel to Luceros.

 L9

-L9 is diesel powered commuter rail service from Benidorm along the coast to Denia, stopping at other important tourist towns like Altea and Calpe.
+L9 is diesel powered commuter rail service from Benidorm along the coast to Dénia, stopping at other important tourist towns like Altea and Calpe (Calp).
 Services are subject to disruption due to engineering works as the line is prepared for electrification.